fullStackDevShiva/react-next-js-typescript-axios-form-submission/README.md

 This is a simple POST API call example with real world scenario.
-When we want to add data items to the DB through web applications, we send POST requests from the frontend that targets the concerned backend API.
+When we want to add data items to the DB through web applications, we send POST requests from the frontend that target the concerned backend API.

 ## Functionality